What is the best website platform for photographers to create their business site on?

 Okay – here’s going to be a divided, potentially unpopular, mention on this list (but we’re here for it!).

-Pixieset an online gallery company that allows it’s users to build websites through its fact.
+Pixieset an online gallery company that allows it’s users to build websites through.
 In fact, we were around and users of Pixieset before they even had this option available.

 In our experience reviewing site’s built on Pixieset, it can be okay – especially if it’s a priority for you to keep as many of your purchases (website, gallery, etc.) under one roof.
 In practice, we do believe it’s better to use specialized tools for things in your business – but this is ultimately for you to decide.